The Vim logo, licensed under the VIM LICENSE

 • nG, or ngg goes to line n

-All those commands can be prefixed by a number to repeat the movement multiple times.
+All the following commands can be prefixed by a number to repeat the movement multiple times.

 • b moves to begin of word